Open Door Policy At The Workplace - Purpose, Pros And Cons

 Being prepared to take steps for problems that need immediate attention.
 Concerns like sexual harassment at the workplace or safety issues can create a toxic environment for your employees.
 These concerns need immediate action.

 Keeping track of time can help in implementing an effective policy.
-Giving long hours to an employee can lead to a decrease in productivity for both you and your employee.
+Giving long hours to an employee can decrease productivity for both you and your employee.
 Time is money.
 Spend it carefully.

 Making follow-up plans with your employees is what makes an open door policy successful.
 It's of no use if those concerns go unaddressed as soon as the employee walks out of your door.